Introduction to PostgreSQL Unnest

 Below is the parameter description syntax of Unnest array function:

-- Unnest: This function which we have defined in PostgreSQL to set the element in a table-like structure.
+- Unnest: This function we defined in PostgreSQL to set the element in a table-like structure.
 We have used unnest element with text as well as number array.
-We have to define the number or text element with unnest array function in PostgreSQL.
+We must define the number or text element with the unnest array function in PostgreSQL.

-- Any array text: This is defined as which was we have using an array of text values to convert the array into the table like structure in PostgreSQL by using unnest array function.
+- Any array text: This is defined as using an array of text values to convert the array into the table-like structure in PostgreSQL by using unnest array function.

 - Any array number: This is defined as a number.
-We have used any number values to convert an array into the table-like structure in PostgreSQL using the unnest array function.
+Using the unnest array function, we have used any number values to convert an array into the table-like structure in PostgreSQL.

-- Select: This operation is used to select the array’s value by using the unnest array function in PostgreSQL.
+- Select: This operation selects the array’s value using the unnest array function in PostgreSQL.
 Select operations are very useful and important while using unnest array function in PostgreSQL.

 - Limit: In PostgreSQL, we have also using the limit clause with unnest function in PostgreSQL.
 While using the limit clause will show the number as per the limit we have used with unnest function.